asheroto/Chocolatey-Package-Updater/.github/README.md

 | `-InstallScriptPath`      | Yes      | -       | The path to the `ChocolateyInstall.ps1` script                                          |
 | `-VerificationPath`       | No       | -       | The path to the `VERIFICATION.txt` file                                                 |
 | `-Alert`                  | No       | true    | If the package is updated, send a message to the maintainer for review                  |

+## FAQ
+- Do I need to use the `VERIFICATION.txt` file?
+  - No, it's optional unless you are distributing an EXE with the package (if EULA allows it).
+If you don't use it, just leave the parameter blank or comment it out.
+- Can I use [ntfy.sh](https://github.com/binwiederhier/ntfy), Discord, Telegram, PagerDuty, Twilio, or some other service to alert me?
+  - Yes!.... but since this script is new I haven't built in native support for other services yet, so you'll have to update the `SendAlertRaw` function.
+  - If you aren't sure what to change, ChatGPT is a good place to start.
+  - [ntfy](https://github.com/binwiederhier/ntfy) is cool because once you get it setup, it integrates with many services.
+So in theory you could use ntfy to send a message to Discord, Telegram, PagerDuty, Twilio, and more.
+  - I am working on adding native support for other services.